Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 3. Wdzydze Ethnographic Museum

 This valuable knowledge, which sometimes risks becoming forgotten, is transmitted to the museum visitors in interactive workshops.
+It can be visited with a tour to Kashubian Switzerland.

 It is one of the most emblematic Kashubian traditions.
 On top of the crafts, make a good souvenir from your excursion to Kashubian Switzerland.